Calculate the coordinates of the cam profile with a Cam-Data FB.

-You can calculate the cam profile as a series of Points and with BiArcs.
+You can calculate the cam profile as a series of Points or as a series of Biarcs.

-2.Make sure the SolidWorks is open, and a Part, existing or new, is the active document.
+2.Make sure the SolidWorks is open, and a Part document, existing or new, is the active document.

-3.Click the send Cam Data to SolidWorks button.
+3.Click the send SolidWorks button in the toolbar.

 The data in SolidWorks is a Curve feature.